belodetek/black.box/README.md

 ![PayPal cancel subscription](https://raw.githubusercontent.com/ab77/black.box/master/images/paypal.png)

 #### footnotes
-1. default domain list: `netflix.com`, `nflxvideo.net` and `hulu.com`
-2. default ASNs: `AS2906`
-3. default ports: `80/tcp`, `443/tcp` and `53/udp`
+1. default ports: `80/tcp`, `443/tcp` and `53/udp`
-4. default region: `United States`
-5. You may temporarily lose network connectivity while the device reboots with the new settings.
+2. You may temporarily lose network connectivity while the device reboots with the new settings.
 To avoid this, change back to your normal network for a few minutes, before changing back to `black.box`.
-6. The radio in the Pi is weak, please try to locate as close as possible to the streaming device(s).
+3. The radio in the Pi is weak, please try to locate as close as possible to the streaming device(s).

 <hr>
 <p align="center">&copy; 2016 <a href="http://ab77.github.io/">belodetek</a></p>